 - On a sign: Perfectly Normal Industries (And By No Means A Military Complex)

-- Time Travel: A Glitch in Time, which include a bit Set Right What Once Went Wrong flavor and the obligatory meeting with their soft, marketable younger selves.
+- Time Travel: "A Glitch in Time", in which the duo must Set Right What Once Went Wrong.
+Includes the obligatory meeting with their soft, marketable younger selves.

 - To Serve Man: The Uglions are frying up people in their theme restaurant.